 Five Special Concern species (the least darter fish, Etheostoma microperca; the gray wolf, Canis lupus; bald eagle, Haliaeetus leucocephalus, Franklin's ground squirrel Spermophilus franklinii, and prairie sagebrush Artemisia frigid); and three Threatened species (Blanding's turtle Emydoidea blandingii, wood turtle Glyptemys insculpta, and Northern bur-reed Sparganium glomeratum) are listed for the Town of Minong (data current as of November 2011).
-Descriptions of these species can be found at:

-http://dnr.wi.gov/topic/EndangeredResources/biodiversity.html/ (last accessed 2013-03-05).
+Descriptions of these species can be found at: http://dnr.wi.gov/topic/EndangeredResources/biodiversity.html/ (last accessed 2013-03-05).

 In addition, small purple bladderwort (Utricularia resupinata), listed as Species of Special Concern in Wisconsin, was identified during the 2011 warm-water aquatic plant survey for Horseshoe Lake.
-Species of Special Concern are those species about which some problem of abundance or distribution is suspected but not yet proved.
+Species of Special Concern are those species where limited abundance or distribution is suspected but not yet proved.
 The main purpose for classifying plants in this category is to focus attention on them before they become threatened or endangered.
+Management efforts in waters where the plant is located should be careful not to negatively impact its presence.